brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 ```
 :::

-This paper suggests the first two and encourages research into the third.
+Even this example is also already solvable with the facilities suggested in this revision, as `format("{:ed[\n]:e}", matrix)` (or the `"\n"` delimiter can be provided dynamically).
+The one piece of flexibility _not_ provided in this revision is, in the case of formatting a range of ranges, there is currently no ability to provide a custom bracket to the inner range.
+You either get the default `[]`s or you can get nothing, but you have no way of providing, say... `()`s or `<>` or `⦕⦖`s or whatever.
+This would have to be provided by either the user writing a custom formatter for their custom type, or a future extension of this paper which explores how to do custom brackets.

+But given the wealth of functionality that is available, that's pretty great.

 ### `std::format_join`

-If we're not going to support [dynamic](#dynamic-delimiter-for-ranges) and [static](#static-delimiter-for-ranges) delimiters for ranges, then we need some other mechanism to provide a custom delimiter.
+If we were not going to support [dynamic](#dynamic-delimiter-for-ranges) and [static](#static-delimiter-for-ranges) delimiters for ranges, then we need some other mechanism to provide a custom delimiter.
 That mechanism exists in `{fmt}` already under the name `fmt::join`.

 It works like this: